Lily Arkwright Moissanite or Charles & Colvard Moissanite

 Should I consider a different brand of moissanite?

 Here at Lily Arkwright we have been able to successfully produce exceptional quality moissanite for our Lily Arkwright Moissanite Range.
-The standard of our moissanite is in no way inferior to Charles and Colvard, however we are able to market our moissanite at a lower price simply because we produce it ourselves.
+The standard of our moissanite is in no way inferior to Charles and Colvard, however we are able to market our moissanite engagement rings at a lower price simply because we produce it ourselves.

 Charles and Colvard had been the exclusive manufacturers of moissanite until 2016 when their patent ended.
 After this other companies were free to set up their own lines of moissanite.
 Whilst the company still produces the world’s premium moissanite, as they have been for the past couple of decades, we are happy to say that as an alternative brand we also deliver a superior calibre moissanite.
 Lily Arkwright moissanite comes with a lifetime warranty, just like with Charles and Colvard, because we can assure our customers of the excellent quality we offer.